xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/mobile-application-instance.rst.txt

 **Step 2**: The Mobile Application Instance:

   * Checks whether the device meets the minimum security requirements.
-  * Checks if the Key Attestation API is available.
+  * Checks if the Key Attestation APIs is available.

 .. note::
   **Federation Check**: The Mobile Application Instance needs to check if the Application Provider is part of the Federation, obtaining its protocol-specific Metadata.
-Non-normative examples of a response from the :ref:`wallet-provider-endpoint:Federation endpoint` with the **Entity Configuration** and the **Metadata** of the Application Provider are presented within the :ref:`wallet-provider-entity-configuration:Wallet Provider Entity Configuration` and :ref:`relying-party-entity-configuration:Entity Configuration of Relying Parties` sections.
+Non-normative examples of a response from the :ref:`wallet-provider-endpoint:Federation endpoint` with the **Entity Configuration** and the **Metadata** of the Application Provider are presented within the :ref:`wallet-provider-entity-configuration:Wallet Provider Entity Configuration` and :ref:`relying-party-entity-configuration:Relying Party Entity Configuration` sections.

 **Steps 3-5 (Nonce Retrieval)**: The Mobile Application Instance requests a one-time ``nonce`` from the **Nonce Endpoint** of the Application Provider Backend (see :ref:`wallet-provider-endpoint:Wallet Solution Nonce Endpoint` or :ref:`relying-party-endpoint:Relying Party Nonce Endpoint` ).
 This ``nonce`` MUST be unpredictable to serve as the main defense against replay attacks.